 We won the Rookie All-Star Award at both the Pittsburgh and DC regional competitions!
 This award is the equivalent of the Chairman’s Award for rookies, and double-qualified the team to attend the World Championships in St. Louis.
 There, the girls competed against teams from all over the world and made lots of new friends.
 While in St. Louis, the team was also fortunate to go to a Black Eyed Pea’s concert celebrating the 20th anniversary of FIRST.

 2011-2012 marked the team’s 2nd year participating in FIRST.
 The team grew close to 60 girls from over 20 schools.
 As the season progressed, we were able to build a robot that successfully shot basketballs, pushed down a bridge, and balanced despite being top-heavy.
-We won the Engineering Inspiration Award, Website Award, Dean’s List Finalist Award, Innovation and Control Award and our mentors won the Volunteer of the Year Award!
+We received the Engineering Inspiration Award, Website Award, Dean’s List Finalist Award, Innovation and Control Award and our mentors won the Volunteer of the Year Award!
 The Engineering Inspiration Award qualified us to travel once again to World Championships in St. Louis.
 There we once again competed against a variety of teams from all around the world and we had a lot of fun doing it!

 The 2012-2013 season was the Girls of Steel’s third year as an FRC team.
 Our robot, Eve, was able to successfully shoot discs and climb to the first rung of the pyramid.
 This year we decided to only participate in one regional.
-At the Pittsburgh Regional we won the Dean’s List Finalist Award.
+At the Pittsburgh Regional we received a Dean’s List Finalist Award.
 Our team was also lucky enough to once again receive the Engineering Inspiration Award that qualified us to travel to the World Championships in St. Louis.
 At St. Louis, our Dean’s List Finalist became one of the ten Dean’s List Winners!
 We were very excited and happy.

 The 2013-2014 season was our fourth year as an FRC team.
 We founded two FLL teams and established the junior team member program.
 After finishing 12 preseason training meetings our 39 girls (includes 4 8th grade junior members) were prepared for kickoff on January 4, 2014.
 During the following 6 weeks we built our robot – Atlas – to compete in Aerial Assist.
-Atlas is able to collect balls, pass them, and score in the low goal.
+Atlas was able to collect balls, pass them, and score in the low goal.
 We competed at the Buckeye Regional Competition in Cleveland OH where we received the Entrepreneurship Award and the Engineering Inspiration Award.
 The Engineering Inspiration Award qualified us to travel once again to World Championships in St. Louis.
 At the Greater Pittsburgh Regional Competition we received the Entrepreneurship Award and we were thrilled when two team members received the Dean’s List Finalist Awards.
 We were very excited to attend the 2014 FIRST World Championship competition in St. Louis.
 At St. Louis, our Dean’s List Finalist became one of the ten Dean’s List Winners!
 We were very excited and happy.